-Our LLB Law with Criminology lets you study two complementary perspectives while you gain the initial academic skills to become a qualified solicitor or barrister in England and Wales.
+Our LLB Law with Criminology is perfectly suited for those wishing to become a legal practitioner specializing in criminal law.
+The course lets you study two complementary perspectives while you gain the initial academic skills to become a qualified solicitor or barrister in England and Wales.

 With our course, you’ll practise your skills as you study.
 Work placements are integral to the programme – we place our students with professional legal bodies, so you get work experience alongside your theoretical studies.

 You’ll be encouraged to put your skills to good use through our Legal Advice Centre, where you can help people and get your first taste of the law in practice.

 The skills you’ll gain on this course will not only set you up for a career in the legal field but prepare you for other exciting paths.
 Sectors like the Civil Service, government, education, and many more find a law degree highly desirable – you’ll have plenty of career choices after graduation.

 Past students of this course have gone on to work for organisations like Irwin Mitchell, U.S Department of the Treasury, Crown Prosecution Service, and Home Office.

 When it comes to support, you’ll be matched with a Personal Tutor to get the backing you need.
 You’ll also get support from our Student Learning and Graduate Academic Assistants who have personal experience in your subject.

 Aside from being a route to pursuing a career within the legal profession, law and criminology courses open up career opportunities within the criminal justice system – in both the UK and abroad.

 Sign up now to receive more information about studying at Middlesex University London.